Both Facebook and Google ads offer some of the best tools for reaching new customers in your eCommerce niche.

 When it comes to Facebook ads vs. Google ads for eCommerce, what’s the best channel?
 There’s no single correct answer.
 Each channel can help you meet specific objectives and reach different audiences.

 Use the guide below to understand when and how to use each channel in your eCommerce digital ad strategy.
-A Facebook ad agency can also help you build a targeted strategy for both platforms within your budget.
+A Facebook ads agency or PPC Agency can also help you build a targeted strategy for both platforms within your budget.